Lydia Maria Child: Abolitionism and women's rights movements

 Eventually Child left the National Anti-Slavery Standard, because she refused to promote violence as an acceptable weapon for battling slavery.
-The abolitionists’ inability to work together as a cohesive unit angered Child.
-The conflicts and arguments resulted in her feeling a permanent estrangement, and she left the AASS.
-In quotes, Child stated that she believed herself to be "finished with the cause forever."

 She did continue to write for many newspapers and periodicals during the 1840s, and she promoted greater equality for women.
 However, because of her negative experience with the AASS, she never worked again in organized movements or societies for women's rights or suffrage.
 In 1844, Child published the poem "The New-England Boy's Song about Thanksgiving Day" in Flowers for Children, Volume 2, that became famous as the song "Over the River and Through the Wood".

 In the 1850s, Child responded to the near-fatal beating on the Senate floor of her good friend Charles Sumner, an abolitionist Senator from Massachusetts, by a South Carolina congressman, by writing her poem entitled "The Kansas Emigrants".
 The outbreak of violence in Kansas between anti- and pro-slavery settlers, prior to voting on whether the territory should be admitted as a free or slave state, resulted in Child changing her opinion about the use of violence.
 Along with Angelina Grimké Weld, another proponent for peace, she acknowledged the need for the use of violence to protect anti-slavery emigrants in Kansas.
 Child also sympathized with the radical abolitionist John Brown.
 While she did not condone his violence, she deeply admired his courage and conviction in the raid on Harper's Ferry.
 She wrote to Virginia Governor Henry A. Wise asking for permission to travel to Charles Town to nurse Brown, but although Wise had no objection, Brown did not accept her offer.

 In 1860, Child was invited to write a preface to Harriet Jacobs's slave narrative, Incidents in the Life of a Slave Girl.
-She met Jacobs and agreed not only to write the preface but also became the editor of the book.
+She met Jacobs and not only agreed to write the preface but also became the editor of the book.